Definition of Share Vesting

 Conclusion

-It can be defined as an agreement in between a company and its investors, co-founders, employees to grant its shares after the fulfilment of a certain time period or on the fulfilment of agreed terms and conditions.
-This vesting helps to ensure long-term relation in between agreed parties and tends to increase loyalty towards the company. even it is beneficial for the company as it does not involve cash outflow.
-Employees are taxed for such rewards and therefore may sometimes find it less attractive if in case a non-taxable reward is also available.
+It can be defined as an agreement between a company and its investors, co-founders, and employees to grant its shares after the fulfillment of a certain time period or on the fulfillment of agreed terms and conditions.
+This vesting helps to ensure long-term relations between agreed parties and tends to increase loyalty towards the company. even it benefits the company as it does not involve cash outflow.
+Employees are taxed for such rewards and, therefore, may sometimes find it less attractive if in case a non-taxable reward is also available.

 Recommended Articles